-At the age of 77, he now swims in his Endless Pool five to seven days a week, weather permitting.
+At the age of 77, he now swims in his Endless Pools Original model five to seven days a week, weather permitting.
 “It’s so nice to get in and be outdoors – even in the wintertime, if the wind’s not blowing.”
 With the pool’s temperature control, he swims even “if it’s in the low 70s.”

 Swimming in Retirement

 When he retired and moved from Greenville to Harkers Island, his current residence, he tried dialing down his exercise routine.
 That didn’t last long.
 “Just walking wasn’t my thing,” he discovered.
 “I had to swim.”